SherG/tester1/site/content/post/benefits-strength-training.md

 ## What Do Our Clients Say?

-We're proud of our client testimonials like these:
+We're proud of our 5-star [client testimonials](/post/5-star-reviews/) like these:

 ### "no more chiropractor visits"